lbertucini/scratch_app/README.md

 ___

-Made with ❤️ by Lucas Bertu (https://github.com/lbertucini).
+Made with ❤️ by Lucas Bertucini (https://github.com/lbertucini).